Directly Observing the Galaxies Likely Responsible for Reionization: The Luminosity Function

 In order to compute the effective volume for the luminosity function, we carry out simulations to determine the recovery fraction of galaxies as a function of magnitude, position, size and color using 100,00 CPU hours provided by the Texas Advanced Computing Center (TACC).
 The method is similar to that employed in Section \ref{sec:wvtest} to determine the reliability of the wavelet decomposition process, but we now allow a range of intrinsic sizes and colors for the fake galaxies, incorporate the effect of lensing on their shapes, attempt to recover them using the full range of 22 detection images as described in Section \ref{sec:catalog}, and finally carry out photo-$z$ fitting on the recovered galaxies in the same manner as for the real galaxies and incorporate the effects of our photo-$z$ selection.

 The first step is to create the fake galaxies.
-In each realization of the simulation, we create 250 galaxies; this provides computational efficiency while limiting the impact of confusion of the newly added sources.
+For computational efficiency, we need to simulate multiple galaxies in each iteration, without adding artificial confusion.
+We therefore carry out preliminary tests to determine the optimal number of galaxies to add to each image.
+The results are unchanged when up to 500 galaxies are added at a time, so we conservatively opt for 250.
 For the sizes, we use a normal distribution of half-light radii with a peak at 0.5\,kpc (1.5 pixels) and hard cutoffs at 0 and 5\,kpc ($\sim 14.5$ pixels at $z \sim 6$; \citealt{2015ApJ...804..103K}; \citealt{Shibuya:2015uv}).
 We choose Sersic indices ($n$) from a log-normal distribution between $1 < n < 5$ with a peak at $n \sim 1.5$ (for disc-like morphologies).
 The axial ratio is also log-normal with a peak at 1.8, and the position angle on the sky is selected from a uniform random distribution between 0 and 360$^{\circ}$.
 To obtain a range of colors, we define ranges of redshifts, ages, E(B-V) and metallicities.
 The redshift is selected from a uniform distribution between $z = 5 - 11$, extending above and below the redshift range of interest.
 In each realization of the simulation, we use the same redshift for all sources to simplify the transformation to the image plane.
 We assign a dust attenuation factor E(B-V) from a normal distribution centered on 0.1 with $\sigma = 0.15$, restricted to the range 0 -- 0.5.
 The age is a lognormal distribution peaked at 7\,Myr and limited to less than the age of the Universe at the specified redshift.
 We also use a lognormal distribution in metallicity peaked at 0.2\,Z$_{\odot}$.
 These parameters together combine to provide a distribution of UV slopes $\beta$, designed to match the distribution we expect in galaxies at these redshifts \citep{2012ApJ...756..164F,2014ApJ...793..115B}.
 Given these distributions, we use the stellar population synthesis models of \citet{2003MNRAS.344.1000B} to calculate the colors of the galaxies.
 We then select the $H$-band magnitudes from a uniform distribution between 22 and 38, and use the colors derived from the stellar population models to obtain the magnitudes in the other six filters.